UU-Human-Evolution/1MB335/Lab1.md

 Go to this file [orange.csv](example_data/orange.csv) and click on the ***Copy raw file*** option.

-On the server and in your directory: Type in:
+In your directory: Type in:

 ```nano```